voyage11/Location/README.md

-Background Location Update Programming for iOS 7
+Background Location Update Programming for iOS 7 and iOS 8
 ==============

 Most of the solutions before iOS 7 work well because during that time the system does not